moonshinelabs-ai/skipper-tool/EXAMPLE.AGENT.md

     Usage: skipper view

 `skipper navigate`: This command will navigate to a given URL.
 When you know the URL you want to visit, you should use this command.
+Don't try and use the address bar if you know the url already, just use this!

     Usage: skipper navigate --url url